ErkanHatipoglu/nd00333_AZMLND_C2/starter_files/README.md

    In this step, we will create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
 We will use the Bank Marketing dataset described above.

-   Main operations in Automated ML Experiment step are as follows:
+   Main operations in the Automated ML Experiment step are as follows:

    - Upload the bankmarketing_train.csv to Azure Machine Learning Studio so that it can be used when training the model.